AtomMaterialUI/material-theme-docs/docs/configuration/project-view-settings.md

 ----
 ### Indicator Style and Thickness

-These feature is only available for premium users.
+This feature is only available for premium users.
 {:class='card-panel warn'}

 This setting allows you to customize the _Selected Tree Item Indicator_ (the left accentued border) for more flavors.